 Regina Gwynn is the co-founder of Black Women Talk Tech, the organization that aims to identify, support and encourage black women to build the next billion-dollar business.
 Black Women Talk Tech is the largest collective of black women tech founders therefore bringing a unique understanding of the challenges Black women face and the advantages they bring to the tech industry.
 As co-founder, Regina co-leads business strategy and strategic partnership development and leads sponsor relations.

-Regina has served on the Board of Directors for BRAG, a nonprofit for diverse retail professionals & Rising Tide Capital, an entrepreneur development program based in Jersey City, NJ.
+Regina has been named to the 100 Most Powerful Women by Entrepreneur Magazine and Top Ten Women in Tech by Essence Magazine.
+Her features include BET Her, Black Enterprise, Wall Street Journal, Crain’s Business and more.
+She’s on the Cabinet for Black Entrepreneurship for the City of New York, and a former Board Member for BRAG, a nonprofit for diverse retail professionals & Rising Tide Capital, an entrepreneur development program based in Jersey City, NJ.
 Regina loves to travel, dance and watch football (Go Giants!).

 “A girl should be two things: Classy & Fabulous.” – Coco Chanel